|

 especially if anyone along your route was sleeping.
 People were

 climbing over one another or up on the webbing to get across.
+After a very smooth 6 hour flight,

 we landed on the ice — literally.
 The runway is on the frozen